 Hop aboard a 1960s Routemaster bus with an eerie backstory, and join the company of your two twisted (and very funny) guides, who will show you the hidden, the unseen, and the spectral sights of London.
 From the demon barber of Fleet Street to the Cross Bones Graveyard of Southwark, from the famous tombs of Westminster Abbey to the black dog of Newgate Prison, the capital has had more than its fair share of pain and misery, and the necromantic powers of The Ghost Bus will bring that all to life.

 You'll also get to see the other famous sights of the city, like the Houses of Parliament, London Bridge, St. Paul's Cathedral, and The Tower of London.
 A rollicking mix of real information, possibly true stories, theatrical magic and hysterically funny (and slightly manic) guides, this tour is not for the faint of heart.
 But those with the courage to explore the darker side of history will leave wildly entertained (and maybe a wee bit terrified).

-- Tour leaves from outside the Grand Hotel, opposite the Sherlock Holmes pub on Northumberland Avenue, just off Trafalgar Square
+The tour starts outside the Grand Hotel, opposite the Sherlock Holmes pub on Northumberland Avenue, just off Trafalgar Square

-- By train or tube: Charing Cross or Embankment stations
+- Train/Metro: Charing Cross or Embankment stations

 i participated to the Tour of Tuesday 18th of October at 7:30pm and i had a pregnancy emergency i asked to the comedian to geet off the bus and he was so kind that he asked everybody to get off the bus, asked everybody to follow him through a street to show them a special place and let me go in a bar instead.